-LED lights also spread light in a wider beam angle, illuminating greater surface areas on your walls than traditional lights.
+LED lighting also spreads light in a wider beam angle, illuminating greater surface areas on your walls than traditional lights.
 This works very well outdoors, where floodlights need to cover a wide area on a low energy budget.

-Fit into existing sockets: LED lights fit existing sockets without requiring retrofitting.
+Fit into existing sockets: LED lamps fit existing sockets without requiring retrofitting.
 This makes installing them a straightforward job.